 Galileo and Newton were fools.
 Kepler and Copernicus too.
-Einstein was a communist.
+Einstein was an old

-(he would sing a little) "Flout 'em and scout 'em, and scout 'em and flout 'em".
+(he would sing a little) "Flout 'em and scout 'em, and scout 'em and flout 'em'."
 Come on, Trinculo, sing "2 and 2 are 4, not 5, and thought is free".

 Caliban: Is that a tune from this magic book you would call geocentricity?
 Prospero should not see it.
 He has enough books already.

 May the bird of paradise fly up his nose.

 Caliban: ... and an elephant caress him with his toes.

-of course. (they drink)
+Stephano: of course. (they drink)

 Stephano: No, certainly not.
-I do not believe in Newton's theory for fools.
-Gravity may be an attractive word to people, like alchemy, and being an atttractive word, it seems to create for some an attractive force, like gravitas.
+I don't believe in Newton's theory.
+Even if gravity may seem the attractive word to people, like alchemy, and being an atttractive word, it

+may create for some an attractive force, like gravitas.
 Eh, Caliban?

 Caliban: hhhu-aw-ottle-ah, gravity and love of parrots in the breeze -- if Prospero's daughter had a phone number and I could

 Stephano: How bizarre.

-Caliban: of course (takes a folded piece of paper from a pocket
+Caliban: of course, hold the thought (takes a folded piece of paper from a pocket in his "Miami Vice"

-Stephano: What is that?
+Stephano: What's that?

 Trinculo: (looking at it over his shoulder) "Fervor of love escorts ...
+8-6-7-5 and 3-0-9,

-8-6-7-5 and 3-0-9 for a good time call Jenny."
+for a good time call Jenny."

 Caliban: Howls my heart, and look at the drawing (howls).